lebao3105/bleachbit/README.md

 * Fully port ~~Preferences~~ (completed) and main window
 * Add macOS search paths
 * Update tests (they're a bunch of files)
+* Use libtextworker library (some updates to the library will be made and public)

 For macOS search paths for the cleaner, I suggest you ask in forums, or look at programs such as iCleaner (for jailbroken device).
-Create a fork or message me about what did you find!
+Create a fork or message me about what you got!

 ### FAQ